 He is currently Professor and Dean of the College of Design at the University of Oregon, which comprises the School of Architecture & Environment, School of Art + Design, School of Planning, Public Policy and Management, and the Department of the History of Art and Architecture.
 He is also an Honorary Research Professor in Cultural Analysis at the University of Amsterdam, where he is a founding member of the Amsterdam Centre for Globalization Studies.

-At the University of Oregon, he leads Slow Lab, a collaborative research initiative promoting critical enquiry into global cultures of speed, mobility, and connectivity.
+At the University of Oregon, he leads Slow Lab, a collaborative research initiative promoting critical and creative enquiry into global cultures of speed, mobility, and connectivity.
 Reflecting the group's shared concerns, Slow Lab takes a special interest in the relationship between velocity, inequality, and precarity.

 In addition, he has held visiting appointments at various universities internationally, including New York University, The New School, University of California-Berkeley, University of Edinburgh, University of Freiburg, Queen Mary University of London, University of Venice, and the University of London Institute in Paris.

 His recent book publications include Imagining New York City (Oxford University Press, 2015), as well as the edited volumes Deconstructing the High Line (Rutgers University Press, 2017), Global Garbage (Routledge, 2016), Cities Interrupted: Visual Culture and Urban Space (Bloomsbury, 2016), Inert Cities: Globalization, Mobility and Suspension in Visual Culture (I.B.
 Tauris, 2014), and Paris-Amsterdam Underground (Amsterdam University Press, 2013).
 He is also general editor of the book series Cities and Cultures.